Cultural capital: Education

 The idea is to help American society by consciously attempting to improve the breeding stock.
-Schools are meant to tag the socially unfit with poor grades, remedial-schooling placement, and other notable social punishments that their peers will then view and accept them as intellectually inferior, and effectively bar them from the reproductive (sexual, economic, and cultural) sweepstakes of life.
-That was the purpose of petty humiliation in school: "It was the dirt down the drain."
-The three functions are directly related to cultural capital, because through schooling children are discriminated by social class and cognitively placed into the destination that will make them fit to sustain that social role.
-That is the path leading to their determined social class; and, during the fifth function, they will be socially undesirable to the privileged children, and so kept in a low social stratum.
+Schools are meant to tag the socially unfit with poor grades, placement in remedial schooling, and other notable social punishments that may lead their peers to view them as intellectually inferior, and effectively bar them from the reproductive (sexual, economic, and cultural) sweepstakes of life.
+Gatto summarizes that this was the purpose of petty humiliation in school: "wash the dirt down the drain."
+The three functions are directly related to cultural capital because, through schooling, children are discriminated against based on social class and cognitively placed into the destination that will make them fit to sustain that social role.
+That is the path leading to their determined social class; and during the fifth function, they will be socially undesirable in the eyes of privileged children and so kept in a low social stratum.

-Stanton-Salazar & Dornbusch (1995) examine how those people with the desired types of cultural (and linguistic) capital in a school transform this capital into "instrumental relations" or social capital with institutional agents who can transmit valuable resources to the person, furthering their success in the school.
+Stanton-Salazar & Dornbusch (1995) examine how students with the desired types of cultural (and linguistic) capital transform this capital into "instrumental relations", or social capital, with institutional agents who can transmit valuable resources to them, furthering their academic success.
 They state that this is simply an elaboration of Bourdieu's theory.
-Similarly, Dumais (2002) introduces the variable of gender to determine the ability of cultural capital to increase educational achievement.
+Similarly, Dumais (2002) introduces the variable of gender to determine how cultural capital increases educational achievement.
 The author shows how gender and social class interact to produce different benefits from cultural capital.
-In fact in Distinction, Bourdieu states "sexual properties are as inseparable from class properties as the yellowness of lemons is inseparable from its acidity."
+In fact, in Distinction, Bourdieu states "sexual properties are as inseparable from class properties as the yellowness of lemons is inseparable from its acidity."
 He simply did not articulate the differences attributable to gender in his general theory of reproduction in the education system.

 Cultural omnivores

-Extending the theory of cultural capital, Richard A. Peterson and A. Simkus (1992) distinguish the (secondary) analysis of survey data on Americans exclusively.'
-They use the term cultural omnivores as a particular higher status section in the US that has broader cultural engagements and tastes spanning an eclectic range from highbrow arts to popular culture.
+Extending the theory of cultural capital, Richard A. Peterson and Albert Simkus (1992) conducted a secondary analysis of survey data from the US.
+They use the term "cultural omnivores" as a particular higher-status section in the US that has broader cultural engagements and tastes spanning an eclectic range from highbrow arts to popular culture.

 Originally, it was Peterson (1992) who coined the term to address an anomaly observed in the evidence revealed by his work with Simkus (1992), which showed that people of higher social status, contrary to elite-mass models of cultural taste developed by French scholars with French data, were not averse to participation in activities associated with popular culture.
-The work rejected the universal adaptation of the cultural capital theory, especially in the 20th century in advanced post-industrialist societies like the United States.
+The work rejected the universal adaptation of the cultural capital theory, especially in the 20th century in advanced post-industrial societies like the United States.